-Somewhere and somehow, in that big frontal lobe of electricity where such actions are generated, there is a subset of these instincts that we refer to as “traits”; and there is a “CEO” in charge of them, that actually says and does what you do and are, and this is the identity.
+Somewhere and somehow, in that big frontal lobe of electricity where such actions are generated, there is a subset of these instincts that we refer to as “traits”; and there is a “CEO” in charge of them, who actually says and does what you do and are, and this is the identity.
 Or what so famously we call “the ego”, or “the self”.
 In most normal people the CEO keeps good control over the traits.
 It is self-reflective, witnesses appropriately instead of in a biased manner, and does so seeking the positive and pleasant results of such competent interaction.
 It learns from mistakes and successes and is thus functional, and valuable.

 Ahem.
 If, however, something goes badly wrong in the nurturing process, or if there is a basic brain chemistry problem, or developmentally the “CEO” is just not somehow in charge fully, the raw electricity of “traits” take over the helm, and watch out.
-Because when these raw centers (anger, self-protection, narcissism, possessiveness, are examples) get thrown into control of the identity, the result of this “tail wags the dog” phenomenon is all the people you don’t like, and wish never existed.
+Because when these raw centers (anger, self-protection, narcissism, possessiveness, are examples) get thrown into control of the identity, the result of this “tail wags the dog” phenomenon is the behavior of all the people you don’t like, and wish never existed.

 ]]>